How to speed up building and analyzing of your project with Incredibuild?

 However, I easily found a large project.
 I was lucky to stumble upon an open source project on Unreal Engine.
 Fortunately, Incredibuild does a great job parallelizing projects on UnrealBuildSystem.

 So, welcome the main character of this article: Unreal Tournament.
-But there is no need to hurry and click on the link immediately.
-You may need a couple of additional clicks, see the details *here*.
+See the details *here*.

 Let the 100+ cores build begin!